- BORN: 16th July, 1909 at KALKA (erstwhile Punjab).

 - Parents: SHRI UPENDER NATH GANGULI & SMT.
 AMBALIKA, A Brahmo Samaji migrant family from Bengal.
 Father ran a restaurant at the Kalka Railway Station.

-- Studied at the convent of Sacred Heart, Lahore and Later at The All Saints Church Secondary School at Nainital.
+- Studied at the convent of Sacred Heart, Lahore and Later at The All Saint Church Secondary School at Nainital.

 - Passed B.A. and joined as a teacher at Gokhale National School, Calcutta.